 Today I will give you some tips on how to customize Microsoft Outlook.
 Different people have different needs and they can customize Microsoft Outlook accordingly.
-There are plenty of options available with Microsoft Outlook 2010 under File menu that you can use to customize your copy of Outlook as you wish.
+There are plenty of options available with Microsoft Outlook under the File menu that you can use to customize your copy of Outlook as you wish.

 Microsoft Outlook Configuration Tips